lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

 - `environment.json`: A file capturing a snapshot of your environment variables and Python packages at the time of the simulation run.

-- `info.json`: A JSON file containing general metadata about the run, such as batch ID, batch name, datetime of the run, user's Git commit and branch information, and Citros' Git commit and branch information, as well as a hash of the bag file.
+- `info.json`: A JSON file containing general metadata about the run, such as batch ID, batch name, datetime of the run, user's Git commit and branch information, and CITROS' Git commit and branch information, as well as a hash of the bag file.

 - `metrics.csv`: A CSV file recording system performance metrics during the simulation run, including CPU usage, total memory, available memory, used memory, and memory usage percentage.